Posted by Roberta Grimes • September 21, 2024 • 16 Comments

 – John Newton (1725–1807), from “Amazing Grace” (1779)

-(This has been the first of three blog posts which together briefly explain the death process, what the afterlife is like, and how the greater reality works.)
+(This is the first of fice blog posts which together help to explain the death process, how the greater reality works, and what eternal life is like.)

 It might be far more persuasive